abrac/EV-Fleet-Simulator/docs/docs/contributing.md

 Why don't you create a fork, do this Hello-World exercise on your fork, and create a pull-request.
 Of course, I will reject the pull-request, but consider it the "initiation rites" of EV-Fleet-Sim 😉.

-Also remember to press the "star" and "notification bell" on the top of the [GitLab page](https://gitlab.com/eputs/ev-fleet-sim).
+Also remember to press the "star" and "notification bell" on the top of the project's [GitLab page](https://gitlab.com/eputs/ev-fleet-sim).
 That way, more people will be made aware of the software.